Skip to content

 Categorises tasks into system-reserved and account-custom types.

-Unique constraint: (account_id, slug).
+Unique constraint: (accountId, slug).
 No duplicate slugs per account.
-System types use (NULL, slug).
+System types use (undefined, slug).

 8.4 contact